Trey Gowdy: 2010

 Despite getting a 93% lifetime rating from the American Conservative Union, Inglis had angered the conservative wing of the Republican Party by taking stances that were perceived to be more moderate than those he had taken when he first represented the district from 1993 to 1999; besides opposing elements in his own party on issues including climate change, he attracted attention as a member of the Judiciary Committee for providing the deciding vote that prevented a measure designed to protect the phrase "under God" in the Pledge of Allegiance from coming to the House floor.
 Gowdy was one of several candidates in the 2010 primary who ran well to Inglis' right.
 Inglis had drawn five Republican challengers, including Gowdy.
 In the June 2010 primary, Gowdy ranked first with 39% of the vote, short of the 50% majority threshold to win outright and avoid a run-off.
 Inglis received 27% of the vote.
 Jim Lee got 14%, State Senator David L. Thomas got 13%, and former Historian of the United States House of Representatives Christina Jeffrey was last with 7% of the vote.

 In the run-off election, Gowdy defeated Inglis 70–30%.
 The 4th district was considered so heavily Republican that it was widely presumed Gowdy had clinched a seat in Congress with his primary victory.
 Gowdy defeated Democratic nominee Paul Corden 63–29%.

 2012

 Gowdy ran for re-election to a second term against Democrat Deb Morrow.
-During redistricting following the 2010 census, one proposed map saw large portions of Gowdy's home county of Spartanburg County cut out of the district, while leaving all of Greenville County within the district.
+During redistricting following the 2010 census, one proposed map saw large portions of Spartanburg County, Gowdy's home county, cut out of the district, while leaving all of Greenville County within the district.
 Gowdy was initially quoted as being "disappointed" with the version, even though the redrawn 4th would have been as solidly Republican as its predecessor.
 The final map moved a portion of Greenville County to the 3rd district while leaving almost all of Spartanburg County in the 4th district (except for a sliver that was moved to the 5th district).
 Gowdy was quoted as being "pleased" with this version, since Greenville and Spartanburg counties remained linked.
-Roll Call rated his district as Safe Republican in 2012.
+Roll Call rated his district as "Safe Republican" in 2012.
 Gowdy easily secured a second term, defeating Morrow 65–34%.